Gameoholic/TwitchRewards/README.md

 Used by Streamer mightybrothers1: https://twitter.com/mightybrothers2/status/1646272304022802439

-Used by Streamer porgiexd: https://twitter.com/porgiexd
+Used by Streamers porgiexd, tidusMAX, metasixtyfour

 **Features**